MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/guidelines-that-support-professionals-use.md

 - If you need a Microsoft Dynamics GP Support Engineer to engage in a phone call with your bank
 - If assistance has exceeded 30 minutes for an unsupported or custom format or field.

-### Extender

-We offer the following assistance within a support case:

-- Create one calculated field on a single report in Report Writer.
-- Configure an existing Extender object.
-- Link an Extender object to a SmartList.
-- Create an Extender View.
- When the support case becomes a consulting engagement:
-- Data fixing is required.
-- Configuring more than one calculated field on a single report in Report Writer.
-- Creating an Extender object from start to finish.

 ### Workflow

-If you would like to create a condition for your workflow that isn't in Microsoft Dynamics GP by default, you can use the [Joining in Additional Tables for Workflow Conditions](https://community.dynamics.com/blogs/post/?postid=878cf128-45ad-497d-b586-c7b57df6251c) tool to help with the development of new workflow types or modifications of existing workflow types.
-This tool is supported in Microsoft Dynamics GP 2015 (14.00.0817) and later versions.
-Support will be limited to creating one single line in a condition.
+Workflow condition editor is limited to creating one single line in a condition.
 If your customization for workflow takes more than 30 minutes to test and explain, it's considered a consulting service at the discretion of the Microsoft Engineer.

 > [!NOTE]
 > Review [Microsoft Dynamics GP Workflow 2.0 AND & OR conditions when setting up approval steps.](https://community.dynamics.com/blogs/post/?postid=a487f20b-e595-4ecd-b51b-81aae053a1e0) to help with `And/Or` statements in workflow conditions.